Frequently Asked Questions

 If you haven't found joint relief should schedule a personal consultation with Dennis M. Lox, M.D., to learn if you are able to get joint relief without the need for invasive surgery.

-Dr. Lox treats the Tampa Bay Metro Area including Clearwater, St. Petersburg, and Tampa as well as the Los Angeles Metro Area including Santa Monica and Beverly Hills.
+Dr. Lox treats the Tampa Bay Metro Area including Clearwater, St. Petersburg, Tampa , Pinellas Park, Palm Harbor, Orlando and Sarasota as well as the Los Angeles Metro Area including Santa Monica and Beverly Hills.

 Call our office in Clearwater, FL or Beverly Hills, CA to schedule a consultation with Dr. Dennis Lox.